gt1920/DMX_HDMI_Player_V8/README.md

 This version is same with version 1.

+compare the version onlu the different is:

-the different is if lose the DMX signal, it will automatic to play floder #1, file #1, single file repet, audio volume to Max level.
+if lose the DMX signal, wait for 2000ms

+the player will automatic to play floder #1, file #1, single file repet, audio volume to Max level.

 # [Video on Youtube](https://www.youtube.com/watch?v=7C6FH-xLFSA)